Denisse-AB/Denisse-AB/README.md

 ## Hobbies
 - Besides coding, I like to :weight_lifting_woman: lift.
-- Working really hard on my CCNA certification.
+- Working hard on my Network+ and CCNA certification.

 ## Contact
 :mailbox_with_no_mail: Contact me at info@codingpr.com